-been questioned.58 This considered, the Applicants' argument relying on the procedure for express written approval of Statute amendments under art.
+74. The changes, however, were approved by the General Assembly, either expressly or by reference to ICSC written reports71; took effect, in that they have been applied for over 25 years by all participating organizations; and, while there have been challenges brought before the tribunals regarding post adjustment, the ICSC competence for determining the post adjustment in the quantitative sense has never been questioned.72 This considered, the Applicants' argument relying on the procedure for express written approval of Statute amendments under art.
 30 may raise questions: one about legitimacy to invoke insufficiency of the form, which appears to lie not with individual staff members but with executive heads of the participating organizations; a related one about a possibility to validate the change; yet another one about estoppel resulting from the 25 years of acquiescence.
 However, the alleged procedural defect may produce claims only to relative ineffectiveness, rather than absolute invalidity, of the changes.
-In this regard, specifically, the Applicants' argument cannot be upheld under the Statute.
+In this regard, specifically, the Applicant's argument cannot be upheld under the Statute.

-55. It is useful to recall the provision of the Statute:
+75. It is useful to recall the provision of the Statute: